Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Entropy collection entry point

 A driver can declare an entropy source by providing a `"get_entropy"` entry point.
-This entry point has the following prototypes for a driver with the prefix `"acme"`:
+This entry point has the following prototype for a driver with the prefix `"acme"`:

 ```
 psa_status_t acme_get_entropy(uint32_t flags,